Terminator Salvation: Video game

 A third-person shooter video game of the same name was released on the same week of the release of the film.
 Christian Bale declined to lend his voice, so Gideon Emery voiced the character of John Connor.
 The game features the voices of Common and Moon Bloodgood as Barnes and Blair Williams, respectively.
 Despite not appearing in the film, Rose McGowan voiced the character of Angie Salter, an ex-high school teacher.
 The game is set in 2016, after the events of Terminator 3: Rise of the Machines and before the events of Terminator Salvation.

-Another video game also titled Terminator Salvation was released in 2010 in the arcades.
-It's a light gun shooter developed by Play Mechanix and published by Raw Thrills.
+Another video game also titled Terminator Salvation was released in 2010 in arcades.
+It is a light gun shooter developed by Play Mechanix and published by Raw Thrills.

 Animated series

-On May 18, 2009, Machinima released Terminator Salvation: The Machinima Series, an animated prequel web series set before the video game, comprising six episodes.
+On May 18, 2009, Machinima released Terminator Salvation: The Machinima Series, an animated prequel web series set before the 2009 video game, comprising six episodes.
 Set after Judgment Day, Blair Williams (again voiced by Bloodgood) is fighting the war against the machines in downtown Los Angeles while tracking down the computer hacker named Laz Howard (voiced by Cam Clarke) and trying to convince him to join sides with the resistance.
 The series was created using real-time computer animation from the video game.
 It was distributed by Warner Premiere, produced by Wonderland Sound and Vision and The Halcyon Company and was released on DVD on November 3, 2009.